malinky/malinky-ajax-pagination/readme.txt

 * Once the plugin is installed navigate to Settings -> Ajax Pagination Settings.
 * Select an applicable theme default.
 If your theme isn't listed then add the correct selectors.
 * There are 4 required selectors which can be found by using your browser developer tools.
-For additional help watch this *video*.
+For additional help watch this <a href="http://www.wordpress-ajax-pagination.com/set-up" target="_blank">video</a>.
 * 'Posts Selector' The selector that wraps all of the posts/products.
 * 'Post Selector' The selector of an individual post/product.
 * 'Navigation Selector' The selector of the post/product navigation.